kineticstoolkit/kineticstoolkit_doc/src/timeseries_event_management.md

 ## Editing events interactively

-Finally, it is possible to edit the events interactively, using [ktk.TimeSeries.ui_edit_events](api/ktk.TimeSeries.ui_edit_events.rst).
+Finally, it is possible to edit the events interactively, using {{ktk_timeseries_ui_edit_events}}.
 This allows to add, remove and move events by clicking on a figure.

 :::{note}
 Matplotlib must be interactive.
 See section [](getting_started_configuring_spyder.md) do help.